peterhinch/micropython-async/gps/README.md

 # 1. as_GPS

-This is an asynchronous device driver for GPS devices which communicate with the driver via a UART.
+This repository offers a suite of asynchronous device drivers for GPS devices which communicate with the host via a UART.
 GPS NMEA sentence parsing is based on this excellent library [micropyGPS].

-It was adapted for asynchronous use; also to reduce RAM use and frequency of allocations and to correctly process local time values.
+## 1.1 Driver characteristics

+ * Asynchronous: UART messaging is handled as a background task allowing the application to perform other tasks such as handling user interaction.
+ * The read-only driver is suitable for resource constrained devices and will work with most GPS devices using a UART for communication.
+ * The read-write driver enables altering the configuration of GPS devices based on the popular MTK3329/MTK3339 chips.
+ * The above drivers are portable between [MicroPython] and Python 3.5 or above.
+ * Timing drivers for [MicroPython] targets based on STM chips (e.g. the [Pyboad]) extend the capabilities of the read-only and read-write drivers to provide precision timing.
+The RTC may be calibrated and set to achieve timepiece-level accuracy.
-The driver is designed to be extended by subclassing, for example to support additional sentence types.
-It is compatible with Python 3.5 or later and also with [MicroPython].
-Testing was performed using a [pyboard] with the Adafruit [Ultimate GPS Breakout] board.
+ * Drivers may be extended via subclassing, for example to support additional sentence types.

+Testing was performed using a [Pyboard] with the Adafruit [Ultimate GPS Breakout] board.
 Most GPS devices will work with the read-only driver as they emit NMEA sentences on startup.
-The read-only driver is designed for use on resource constrained hosts.
-An optional read-write subclass is provided for MTK3329/MTK3339 chips as used on the above board.
-This enables the device configuration to be altered.

-Further subclasses, for the Pyboard and other boards based on STM processors, provide for using the GPS device for precision timing.
-The chip's RTC may be precisely set and calibrated using the PPS signal from the GPS chip.
+## 1.2 Comparison with [micropyGPS]

+NMEA sentence parsing is based on [micropyGPS] but with significant changes.

+ * As asynchronous drivers they require `uasyncio` on [MicroPython].
+They use asyncio under Python 3.5+.
+ * Sentence parsing is adapted for asynchronous use.
+ * Rollover of local time into the date value enables worldwide use.
+ * RAM allocation is reduced by various techniques: this reduces heap fragmentation, improving application reliability on RAM constrained devices.
+ * Some functionality is devolved to a utility module, reducing RAM usage where these functions are unused.
+ * The read/write driver is a subclass of the read-only driver.
+ * Timing drivers are added offering time measurement with μs resolution and high absolute accuracy.
+These are implemented by subclassing.
+ * Hooks are provided for user-designed subclassing, for example to parse additional message types.

 ###### [Main README](../README.md)